craftcms/docs/docs/commerce/3.x/customers.md

 Customers having user accounts will appear with a link to the respective Craft user in the listing table.

-Choose any customer’s You can see information for each customer by clicking on their email address.
+Choose any customer’s email address to see more information.

 ## Customer